Bhargavi84/Explore-Ireland-MS2/README.md

 * To add **Hotel / B & B Recommendations** - web links to hotel and booking sites.
 * Travel Package - That will have information about the places that covers in the package.
-* vehicle Hire / Rent.
+* Vehicle Hire / Rent.
 * Advice for first-time travellers.
 * Packing tips for Ireland.
 * Tips for families with kids and pets.
 * Top 10 must see places.
 * To integrate **Customer Reviews / Feedback** section to the website, as this would enchance customers' confidence in using the website.
-* Current date and Time and weather forecast in Ireland.
+* Current date, Time and weather forecast in Ireland.
 * Marriage photoshoot in castles.